sedlak477/DesktopCalc/README.md

 * You can drag the window around by left-click dragging it.
 * With middle mouse button you can close it.

+# Editions
+Check out the crypto branch to find a version of this calculator with some crypto currency functionality!

 # Dependencies
 [NCalc](https://ncalc.codeplex.com/) is used for evaluating the mathematical expressions.